AsbarAli/React-Native-Counter-Timer/README.md

 | `onSecondaryModeStartPressed`| Invoke when press start button in secondary mode |null |
 | `onSkipPressed`| Invoke when press skip button |null |

+## Contributor guidelines

+- Fork the repository.
+- Clone the forked repository.
+- Create your own branch.
+- Create a pull request with changes made.

 License
 ----